zm1990s/dify-docs/en/guides/workflow/additional-features.md

 #### Workflow

+> Note: This method of adding file uploads to Workflow applications is deprecated.
+We recommend adding custom file variables on the start node instead.

 Workflow type applications only support the **"Image Upload"** feature.
 When enabled, an image upload entry will appear on the usage page of the Workflow application.

 {% @arcade/embed flowId="DqlK9RV79K25ElxMq1BJ" url="https://app.arcade.software/share/DqlK9RV79K25ElxMq1BJ" %}

 **Usage:**